 Similar to the Protein Challenge I participated in last year, I recently took part in a 30-day Food Waste Challenge provided by the Beef Checkoff.

 The Food Waste Challenge is simple and easy to participate in.
-Each week, I received a series of emails that provided a different challenge to evaluate how much food I was wasting and provided solutions to help reduce that food waste.
+Each week, I received a series of emails that provided a different challenge to evaluate how much food I was wasting and provided solutions to help reduce that waste of food.
 Just a few simple changes will hopefully reduce the amount of money I’m tossing every month.
 I have already found myself saving a few bucks at the grocery store this past month.

 So, I challenge you to give the 30-day Food Waste Challenge a try.
 Earth Day makes a pretty opportune time to think about wasting less and being more sustainable in the home.
 Give it a try and let me know what you think!